 If your cast iron pan is covered with light rust, it's time to break out steel wool (if rust is stubborn), vinegar, or baking soda.

-If you got stubborn rust, you could use fine steel wool or an abrasive pad to scrub the rusty spots lightly.
+If you have stubborn rust, use fine steel wool or an abrasive pad to lightly scrub the rusty spots.
 Use gentle pressure to avoid scratching the pan's surface excessively.

 For more significant rust issues, create a vinegar soak by filling the pan with equal parts water and white vinegar.
-Let the pan soak for 1-2 hours or longer, depending on the rust severity.
+Depending on the severity of the rust, let the pan soak for 1-2 hours or longer.
 The vinegar will help dissolve the rust.

 If stubborn rust spots persist, prepare a paste by mixing baking soda and water.
 Apply the paste to the rusty areas and allow it to sit for a few minutes before scrubbing gently.